mlexchange/mlex_content_registry/README.md

 ## How to use

-Note: the current version of content registry no longer requires installing [mlex\_compute\_api](https://github.com/mlexchange/mlex_computing_api) as a pre-requisition.

 **Note:** This version connects to a local mongodb container named `mongodb` with a port number `27017`.
 Please checkout the `atlas` branch for using our cloud mongodb service.

 **Running content registry**.